matthewvarga/Go-File-Encryption/README.md

 This is a basic file encryption script that utilizes the SHA256 hashing algorithm for computing the hash of the given password, which it then uses as the private key for 256-bit AES-GCM encryption.

-**WARNING**: I do not recommend using this for sensitive data as it has not been thuroughly tested and was built as a learning exercise.
+**WARNING**: I do not recommend using this for sensitive data as it has not been thoroughly tested and was built as a learning exercise.

 ## Flags